IBM/online_order_processing_during_pandemics/README.md

 ![](doc/source/images/step1.png)

-- A Template with available products will be displayed as shown.
+- A Template will be available for selecting some of the products quickly as shown or If you have a different set of products then click on `cancel` and enter your own products and quantities together as comma separated values.

-    1. Select and 3 Items of choice.
+    1. Select any products of choice from the quick select menu.
     2. Input the quantity.
     3. Click on `Confirm`.